DJ-Hansen/MovieRecommendationService/README.md

 The data is stored in a Neo4j database

 The recommnedations are created with Cypher (can be seen in Recommendation_Handler.cs)
-<br>It uses a version of Jaccard, inorder to give relevant recommendations.
+<br>It uses a version of [Jaccard index](https://deepai.org/machine-learning-glossary-and-terms/jaccard-index), inorder to give good recommendations.